582-41W-VA/lia-Eventify/proposal-file.md

 - Implement basic CRUD (Create, Read, Update, Delete) functionality for events.
 - Submit database model (Entity-Relationship diagram).
 - Add search, sorting, and filtering capabilities for browsing events.

+### Week 4:

+- Design and implement the "Save Event" feature.
+- Test features for usability and correctness.
+- Complete styling for all pages based on visual guidelines